pizofreude/TheFEAMan/README.md

 - ANSYS: [Preloaded Bolted Joint Analysis](https://courses.ansys.com/index.php/courses/bolted-connections-2/)
 - ANSYS: [Intro to Heat Transfer in Mechanical Structures](https://courses.ansys.com/index.php/courses/heat-transfer/)
 - ANSYS: [Solid Modeling With Ansys SpaceClaim](https://courses.ansys.com/index.php/courses/solid-modeling-with-ansys-spaceclaim/)

+## Contributing

+Contributions to this repository are welcome.
+If you find a bug or have a suggestion for improvement, please submit an issue or pull request.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE file](https://github.com/pizofreude/TheFEAMan/blob/main/LICENSE) for more information.